Ubaidillah26/Ubaidillah26/README.md

 - 👋 Hello Everyone, Welcome to my GitHub
-- 💬 Ask me about Software Quality Assurance ^_^
+- 💬 Ask me about Software Quality Assurance
-- 📫 How to reach me: Connect to my LinkedIn.
+- 📫 How to reach me: Connect to my LinkedIn
 - 📌 Remember.
 Not Tested?
 Not Done!